Solar panel: Technology

 Most solar modules are currently produced from crystalline silicon (c-Si) solar cells made of polycrystalline or monocrystalline silicon.
-In 2013, crystalline silicon accounted for more than 90% of worldwide PV production, while the rest of the overall market is made up of thin-film technologies using cadmium telluride (CdTe), copper indium gallium selenide (CIGS) and amorphous silicon (a-Si).
+In 2021, crystalline silicon accounted for 95% of worldwide PV production, while the rest of the overall market is made up of thin-film technologies using cadmium telluride (CdTe), copper indium gallium selenide and amorphous silicon (a-Si).

 Emerging, third-generation solar technologies use advanced thin-film cells.
 They produce a relatively high-efficiency conversion for a lower cost compared with other solar technologies.
-Also, high-cost, high-efficiency, and close-packed rectangular multi-junction (MJ) cells are usually used in solar panels on spacecraft, as they offer the highest ratio of generated power per kilogram lifted into space.
-MJ-cells are compound semiconductors and made of gallium arsenide (GaAs) and other semiconductor materials.
-Another emerging PV technology using MJ-cells is concentrator photovoltaics (CPV).
+Also, high-cost, high-efficiency, and close-packed rectangular multi-junction solar cells are usually used in solar panels on spacecraft, as they offer the highest ratio of generated power per kilogram lifted into space.
+Multi-junction cells are compound semiconductors and made of gallium arsenide and other semiconductor materials.
+Another emerging PV technology using multi-junction cells is concentrator photovoltaics.